WilliamWallitt/AICourseWork_Full/README.txt

-        to run this please call the main() method the entire program is generic, can be run for any N value, and the user can enter their own puzzle for each N config as well as use test puzzles for N = 3 and N = 4 puzzles (8, 15 puzzles)
+        to run this please call the main() method the entire program is generic, can be run for any N value, and the user can enter their own puzzle for each N config as well as use test puzzles for N = 3 and N = 4 puzzles (8, 15 puzzles) after user input or choosing the test puzzles, heuristics can be selected before the program is run the two heuristic I have chosen to implement are:
+                Manhattan Heuristic
+                Euclidean_distance Heuristic

     - k_means_clustering.py